Yamamoto Station (Hyōgo): Platforms

-Adjacent stations

 History

 Yamamoto station opened on March 10, 1910, the day the Takarazuka Line started operation.
 Hirai Station opened October 23 the same year.
 On September 1, 1944, two stations were merged to a new station facility under the station name Yamamoto.

 The name Hirai was however retained as a secondary name in response to the local community's request and the running in boards of the station also reads Hirai (平井) in parentheses and in small letters next to the official name Yamamoto.